Anemia: symptoms, treatment, prevention

 A disease of the hematopoietic system, which is characterized by a sharp decline in the growth and development of all cell lines located in the bone marrow.
 The causes of this disease can be:

-- some drugs: analgin, cytostatics, chloramphenicol, etc.;
+- some medications: analgin, cytostatics, chloramphenicol, etc.;

 - ionizing radiation;